-In the case of Villamor v.
-Umale, the Supreme Court tackled whether the Court of Appeals properly placed the corporation, Pasig Printing Corporation, under receivership and created a receiver or management committee.
+In the case of of Villamor v.
+Umale, the Supreme Court passed upon the issue whether the Court of Appeals properly placed the corporation, Pasig Printing Corporation, under receivership and created a receiver or management committee.

 Reversing the Court of Appeals, the Supreme Court said: